Gusty winds continue into Saturday with a midday snow shower or squall

 MONDAY

-President's Day will be the best and warmest one of the holiday weekend, with mostly sunny skies and highs bouncing back into the low 50s after a chilly weekend.
+President's Day will be the best and warmest one of the extended holiday weekend, with mostly sunny skies and highs bouncing back to the low 50s after a chilly weekend.
 We can thank a shift in the wind to a warmer wind direction (southwest) for the warming trend.

 TRACK THE WEATHER: